Written by: Michael Den Boer on October 15th, 2006

 Retail Price: $14.98

-The Devil’s Rain was made at the tale end of the “Satanic” themed films era.
-Unlike similar films that came before it like Rosemary’s Baby and The Exorcist and The Omen which came out a year later the Devil’s Rain lacks any real sense of direction as the plot feels cobbled together from various sources.
-There is a creepiness factor to the film with the Corbis followers who walk around in black cloaks and have no eyes.
-Most the moments that meant to be scary are easy to spot them ahead of time.
+The Devil’s Rain was made at the tail end of the Satanic themed films era.
+And unlike similar films that came before it like Rosemary’s Baby, The Exorcist and The Omen, which came out a year later.
+The Devil’s Rain lacks any real sense of direction, most notably a plot that feels cobbled together from various sources.
+On the plus side, there is a creepiness factor to the film involving Corbis followers who walk around in black cloaks and have no eyes.

-The film really shines in the acting department with a virtual cast of who’s who.
-Ernest Borgnine is without a doubt the beast part of the film as he totally loses himself in the Jonathan Corbis.
-The legendary William Shatner plays up his usual stick as the eldest son Mark Preston.
-Shatner really cooks during the scene when he is being tortured.
-No one can scream like Shatner.
-Tom Skerritt is ever reliable as Tom Preston and if you blink you just might miss in a brief role John Travolta.
-Other notable actors and performances are Eddie Albert, Ida Lupino and Keenan Wynn.
+The one area where This film really shines is in the acting department.
+With a rock-solid cast of recognizable faces that is led by Ernest Borgnine who delivers a mesmerizing performance in the role of Jonathan Corbis.
+Other cast members include, the legendary William Shatner who plays up his usual stick as the eldest son Mark Preston, the ever-reliable Tom Skerritt in the role of Tom Preston and if you blink you just might miss in a brief role John Travolta.
+Other notable actors include Eddie Albert, Ida Lupino and Keenan Wynn.

 The special effects are pretty good and effectively done as flesh melts into pools of wax.
-One of the films best moments is the flashback scene that explains Corbis’ family history.
-Overall The Devil’s Rain when you think about the plot it is down right silly and yet it works.
-It is one of those films that somehow transcends its flaws and a lot of the credit for this has to go to the actors who all give delirious performances’.
+With this film’s most memorable moment being a flashback scene that explains Corbis’ family history.
+And the film’s visuals do a superb job reinforcing the foreboding mood.
+Overall The Devil’s Rain is one of those films that somehow transcends its flaws and a lot of the credit for this has to go to the actors, who all give delirious performances’.